 It’s completely understandable for you to want results faster than is reasonable.
 The Twitch wants results bigger, better, and now.
 So many things in our lives aim to appease the desire for instant gratification that we’re simply starting to expect it across the board.

-Unfortunately, very few of the meaningful things in life can be attained with an online purchase or browsing social media.
+Unfortunately, instant gratification activities like online purchases and browsing social media don’t lead to very many (if at all) meaningful things in life.
 Both of these low-effort, high-dopamine activities accomplish very little of significance when repeated over long periods of time.

 Meaningful change almost never happens quickly and we need to learn to be okay with that.

 It’s a bit strange to say, but the harder you try to move the needle early in the habit-building process, the greater the resistance will be as you go.
 If you do too much too soon, the equal and opposite force reacts as it does and makes repetition nearly impossible.
 And we need to repeat what we want to become.